w3c/secure-payment-confirmation/security-privacy-questionnaire.md

 ## 13. How does this specification distinguish between behavior in first-party and third-party contexts?

-This feature inherits the behavior from [Payment Request API] and [Web Authentication], namely:
+This feature mostly inherits the behavior from [Web Authentication], with the following exceptions:

-- A `PaymentCredential` can only be created in a first-party secure context.
+- When a Relying Party is embedded in a cross-origin iframe that has [delegated permission], that Relying Party is able to register an SPC-enabled `PublicKeyCredential` for itself.
-- A `PaymentCredential` can be exercised in any context where Payment Request API is allowed, i.e. a first-party secure context, or a third-party secure context with [delegated permission] from the top-level context.
+- A SPC-enabled `PublicKeyCredential` can be exercised in any context where Payment Request API is allowed, i.e. a first-party secure context, or a third-party secure context with [delegated permission] from the top-level context.

 [delegated permission]: https://w3c.github.io/payment-request/#permissions-policy